theBASTI0N/ble-gateway/README.md

 ```

 ## Configuration
+Edit the configuration file with your favourite editor.

 The configuration file is located in the main directory being named config.py.
 It contains all of the different configuration options.

 Multiple configurations can be entered and called upon in the main application
 on line 12.
-By replacing "CONFIGhome" with the name of your config.
+By adding for example "CONFIGhome"  instead of CONFIG with the name of your config.

 Example:
 ```python